-Knowing that they could not live as a couple or threesome, Hideka and Chiyoka embarked on a journey to commit shinjū, double suicide or love suicide, by jumping into Mt.
-Mihara, an active volcano on the island of Ōshima off the coast of Tokyo.
+Knowing that they could not live as a couple or threesome, Hideka and Chiyoka embarked on a journey to commit shinjū (double suicide or “love suicide”) by jumping into Mount Mihara, an active volcano on the island of Ōshima off the coast of Tokyo.

 Meanwhile, unbeknownst to them, the third woman attempted to commit suicide on her own, leaving farewell notes to her family.
-Alerted by these notes, the press found out about Hideka and Chiyoka’s intentions and followed them to Ōshima, catching up to them before they could throw themselves into the crater.
+Alerted by these notes, the press learned of Hideka and Chiyoka’s intentions and followed them to Ōshima, catching up to them before they could throw themselves into the crater.

 Thanks to Mamiko Imoto for translation assistance.